iann0036/iamlive/README.md

 export HTTPS_PROXY=http://127.0.0.1:10080
 ```

+Note that other software in subprocesses might also honor these variables, resulting in untrusted certificates.
+You might be able to use the `NO_PROXY` variable or add the CA bundle to other software to work around issues.

 #### AWS SDKs

 To enable proxy mode in the various AWS SDKs, you can run the following in the window executing your application prior to it starting: